dodona-edu/dodona-edu.github.io/en/guides/teachers/tested-template-exercise/README.md

 ::: warning Remark
 Dodona currently requires a separate exercise for each programming language.

-We're exploring changing this in the future, with the goal of supporting multiple programming languages for the same exercise on Dodona.
+We're exploring changing this in the future, with the goal of supporting multiple programming languages for the same exercise in Dodona.
 :::

 After writing the exercise template, we can use it to generate the programming language specific exercises.
 TESTed provides a Python script specifically created to do this.
-This script can be found in the [GitHub repository](https://github.com/dodona-edu/universal-judge) of TESTed.
+This script can be found in TESTed's [GitHub repository](https://github.com/dodona-edu/universal-judge).
 The script can be executed with the following command in the root directory of the GitHub repository:
 ```shell
 $ python3 -m tested.instantiate_exercise "template/exercise/directory" "instance/exercise/directory"